ncase/blog/src/posts/backlog.md

 Okay, but why do *I* want to write about this?
 What's my *stake*, here?

 No, I'm not interested in my family.
 (I've gone mostly no-contact with them.)
 No, I don't have any friends who are in incestuous relationships.
 (As far as I know; they may come out to me after this post.)
-No, it's not a huge kink for me.
-(Just a small one.)
+No, it's not a big kink for me.
+(Just a small one. /tone: tongue-in-cheek)

 There *is* a bit of a "moral obligation" feeling; it follows logically from my moral principles.
 Also, *I* personally benefited from past generations fighting for inter-racial & LGBTQ love, maybe I should "pay it forward" to the next consensual-adult love-minority.